Admitting now

 • 04

-Supportive care for stimulant withdrawal
+supportive care for stimulant withdrawal

 Cocaine and methamphetamine withdrawal is primarily behavioural.
 Sleep, nutrition, mood stabilisation, and early CBT.